gpspake/archive/README.md

 ## Prerequisites

 - Go 1.20 or later
-- SQLite installed locally (for development)
+- PostgreSQL installed locally (for development)
 - Docker (optional, for containerized deployment)

 ---